-Advance Transit provides free bus service in the Upper Valley on set routes as shown in Figure E-4.
+Advance Transit Advance Transit provides free bus service in the Upper Valley on set routes as shown in Figure E-4.
 The system is funded by the communities it serves, Dartmouth College, Dartmouth Health and private donations; it has been fare-free since 2002.
-The routes are fixed and four of the bus routes serve Hanover from early morning to early evening.
-There is also a shuttle service that connects Dartmouth Hitchcock Medical Center to downtown Hanover and the College.
+The routes are fixed and five of the bus routes serve Hanover from early morning to early evening.
+In addition, free high-frequency weekday shuttle service includes stops at Dartmouth College, downtown Hanover, and the Thompson and Dewey parking lots.
 Ridership in Hanover was 235,596 people in FY2023, quite an increase from the highest pre-COVID ridership year, 197,281 in FY2019.
 Gas prices are known to affect ridership, with the ridership numbers increasing along with gas prices.
 Other factors affecting ridership are downtown parking supply and parking policy at Dartmouth College.
 Students in new off campus housing will not be allowed to park on campus, so public and/or College provided transit offer viable alternatives for them to get to and from class.
 As of this writing Advance Transit has no plans to expand their routes.
-However, there are plans to increase service in September 2023 later into the evening and on Saturdays, and to cut down on headways between buses to serve and attract more riders.
+However, an increase in service later into the evening and on Saturdays began in September 2023 to cut down on headways between buses to serve and attract more riders.
 Advance Transit buses can be tracked in real time with available rider apps.
 Figure E-4 Advance Transit Bus Service Route Map.
 Source: Advance Transit